farisc0de/BrutyF/README.md

 # BrutyF
 Simple PHP PasswordHash Function Attacker

-I created this project for fun 😄
+I created this project for fun 😄 and to learn how to create PHP console applications

 This project is for educational purposes only